Child Custody Lawyer in Madison, WI

 • Any other relevant factor affecting the child’s well-being.

 Wisconsin law generally favors arrangements that allow children to maintain strong relationships with both parents.
 However, sole custody may be appropriate in cases involving safety concerns.
-A Madison child custody attorney near you can help explain how the court may apply this standard to your case.
+When parents with mental health concerns, substance abuse history, or facing false allegations need representation, our attorneys provide thorough case preparation and results-driven advocacy.
+A Madison child custody attorney near you can help explain how the court may apply this standard to your case and coordinate with experts such as a guardian ad litem or custody evaluation professionals.

 We Emphasize Amicable Solutions, But Are Ready to Take Aggressive Action